Weymouth, Massachusetts: Education

-Weymouth High School is the only high school in Weymouth.
+Weymouth High School is the only public high school in Weymouth.
 Prior to 2005, grades eight and nine were housed in Weymouth Junior High while grades ten, eleven, and twelve comprised the High School.
 This changed with the construction of a new wing on the Junior High building in South Weymouth, which subsequently became the new Weymouth High School housing grades nine through twelve.
-The old Weymouth High School in East Weymouth was converted into the Maria Weston Chapman Middle School.
 More than 2,000 students attend the high school.
 A brand new athletic surface was completed in 2005, giving Weymouth High School an artificial turf field and a track surface.

-In 2008 Boston Magazine ranked Weymouth High School eighth among Boston-area high schools in academic performance and eighteenth in cost efficiency.
-In June 2021, Weymouth High School was placed into a state program for schools or districts that disproportionately suspend nonwhite students or students with disabilities.
+There are two middle schools but only one is currently in use.
+They are named after local women: abolitionist Maria Weston Chapman and First Lady Abigail Adams.

-There is one Weymouth Middle School in East Weymouth.
-There are two campuses and are down the street from each other.
-The campuses are called Chapman Campus and Adams Campus.
+The Maria Weston Chapman Middle School, locally known as "The New Chapman," replaced a previous building that had housed an identically named middle school and the town High School.
+It opened to students in September 2022.

-Abigail Adams Middle School has now been set for 5th and 6th grades and Maria Weston Chapman Middle School 7th and 8th grades in 2010.
-With Chapman going to be rebuilt within the next few years due to poor upkeep of the current school.
+The previous middle school, Abigail Adams Middle School, is currently undergoing renovations with school and town officials undecided about its future uses.

 There are eight primary schools and one early childhood center, five of which are named after Weymouth's Congressional Medal of Honor recipients.